gtsteffaniak/blog/public/posts/2023/December/process_simplify_modules.md

 after I forked it.
 That way neither the frontend or backend were dependant on each other.

-Obviously a streamlined developer experience is a priority for me.
+Obviously, a streamlined developer experience is a priority for me.
 So, how do I handle updating the framework update to vue3?
+Well, originally I ignored it...
-Well, initially I hadn't.
-Still, I have not.
+And Still, I have not updated it.
 But I am preparing.
 Rather than untangling

-There is one example such as prettier module, which changed and caused the filebrowser to stop displaying properly.
+There is one example such as prettBytes module, which changed and caused the filebrowser to stop displaying properly.
 The original repo maintainers [updated it](https://github.com/filebrowser/filebrowser/pull/2779) to support the new version of prettier.
-I did it differently, I removed prettier and implemented it as [vanilla javascript](https://github.com/gtsteffaniak/filebrowser/blob/main/frontend/src/utils/filesizes.js) in 5 minutes.
-Never again will I have to worry about it.
+I did it differently, I replaced prettyBytes and implemented it as [vanilla javascript](https://github.com/gtsteffaniak/filebrowser/blob/main/frontend/src/utils/filesizes.js) in 5 minutes.

 So to migrate to vue3, my plan is to remove all modules with dependencies requiring vue2 and instead of replacing them with new modules like the original